Benedict Nicolson: Personal life

-Nicolson died in 1978 and was buried in Trinity Church Cemetery in Sissinghurst, Kent, adjacent to his father.
+Nicolson died on 22 May 1978 and was buried in Trinity Church Cemetery in Sissinghurst, Kent, adjacent to his father.

-Archive & library
+Archive and library

 Nicolson's archive is in the Paul Mellon Centre where it is fully catalogued and available for consultation.
 The archive includes material created and collected by Nicolson, largely in a personal rather than professional capacity, throughout his life.
 The majority pertains to 1933–1939.
 The collection primarily includes journals and correspondence.